HCaldwell95/javascript-project/README.md

 - The main heading, which should be fun and engaging to draw the user in.
 - Sub-headings to allow me to break up my page and allocate content accordingly.
-- An introduction to the game with a bit of lore to allow users to feel emersed in the world I am creating.
+- An introduction to the game with a bit of lore to allow users to feel immersed in the world I am creating.

 #### Section 2: Core Features (JavaScript) -